ganeshsjsu/roomie-interview-scheduler/README.md

   - Disk: mounts at `/data`, `DB_PATH=/data/data.db` so events persist.
 - Wait for deploy, then open the Render URL.

+Option B — Supabase (free Postgres, persistent):

+- Create a Supabase project → Database → get the `Connection string` (URI).
+It looks like `postgresql://USER:PASSWORD@HOST:PORT/DB`.
+- In Render, set an environment variable `DATABASE_URL` to that URI.
+- Remove/ignore the Disk in Render; Postgres is now the source of truth.
+- Deploy or restart.
+The app auto-creates tables and seeds roommates if empty.

-Option B — Quick share via ngrok (ephemeral):
+Option C — Quick share via ngrok (ephemeral):

 - Install ngrok and sign in (free tier is fine).
 - Run locally (`python app.py`), then in another terminal: `ngrok http 5000`.